opengauss-mirror/docs/content/en/docs/Developerguide/usage-50.md

 -- Insert data into the base table in the materialized view. postgres=# INSERT INTO t1 VALUES(3, 3);

--- Fully refresh a full materialized view. postgres=# REFRESH MATERIALIZED VIEW mv;
+-- Fully refresh a complete-refresh materialized view. postgres=# REFRESH MATERIALIZED VIEW mv;
 REFRESH MATERIALIZED VIEW